WeblateOrg/weblate/docs/admin/deployments.rst

 Installation
 ++++++++++++

-You can install Weblate on OpenShift directly from Weblate's github repository with the following command:
+You can install Weblate on OpenShift directly from Weblate's Github repository with the following command:

 .. code-block:: sh